7.2.5. Logit / Probit / Gompit

 Maximum Number of Iterations: When convergence cannot be achieved with the default value of 100 function evaluations, a higher value can be tried.

-Omit Level: This field will appear only when one or more Dialogue.
+Omit Level: This box will appear only when one or more dummy variables have been included in the model from the Variable Selection Dialogue.
 Three options are available; (0) do not omit any levels, (1) omit the first level and (2) omit the last level.
 When no levels are omitted, the model will usually be over-parameterised (see 2.1.4.
 Creating Interaction, Dummy and Lag/Lead Variables).

-When the aggregated data option is selected, UNISTAT will also ask whether a natural response rate is to be estimated or a fixed one will be given by the user.
+With the aggregated data option, a further dialogue is also displayed, asking whether a natural response rate is to be estimated or a fixed one will be given by the user.
 When a natural response rate is estimated, it will appear in the output just like any other estimated coefficient.

 7.2.5.3.
 Logit / Probit / Gompit Output Options